Help Center/ GaussDB/ User Guide/ Database Migration/ Using DRS to Migrate Data from Oracle Database to GaussDB

 test_info indicates the user created for the migration, and xxx indicates the password of the user.

-2. Assign permissions to the user.
+2. Assign privileges to the user.

 grant dba to test_info;